victorynature/wowthisisnottwitter/README.md

 ## User Stories:

-### Includes all required user stories from androidtwitterappclient repository user stories
-#### User can switch between Timeline and Mention views using tabs.
+Includes all required user stories from androidtwitterappclient repository user stories.\n User can switch between Timeline and Mention views using tabs.\n
 #### User can view their home timeline tweets.
 #### User can view the recent mentions of their username.
 #### User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")